silvercrypto888/platinum_ecosystem/airdrop/README.md

 *Note: This is recommended only for users who have at least some limited programming experience.*

 There is a more advanced script, `multi_allocation.py`, that allows you to get the 20 holders of multiple different token communities, and then calculate a combined allocation across users of all those communities.
 This could be a very powerful tool, since it allows you to target the top participants of multiple projects.
 It will use the multi_allocation folder as its data workspace.
-It needs significantly more setup.
+It needs significantly more configuration.
 More documentation is [there](/airdrop/multi_allocation).